-In this section candidates will be asked to mount/dismount the horse and ride under supervision in walk, trot and canter and ride in walk and trot over ground poles.
+In this section candidates will be asked to mount/dismount the horse and ride under supervision in walk, trot and canter over ground poles.

-The riding section is designed to allow normal day to day lessons and activities to carry on.
+The riding section is designed to allow normal day to day lessons, activities to carry on.
 We need the arena for a maximum of an hour in the morning.
 The size of the arena needs to be no less than 20x40m with correctly labelled markers.